Knight Neighborhood Challenge Grant Guidelines

 Businesses, non-profit organizations, government entities, and individuals can apply to the challenge.

 To ensure that creativity is not impeded, there is not a minimum or maximum grant size.

 Application Deadlines & Award Dates

-The final application deadline will be 5:00 pm on June 30, 2014.
+The final application deadline was 5:00 pm on June 30, 2014.
 Grants will be announced no later than 3 months following the application deadline.
 PLEASE NOTE: To be able to access the online application, you must have a User ID and Password for our website.
 To sign up for a User ID and password, click here.
 Once your request is approved and you are able to log in, you will see the link for the online application in the left hand navigation panel of the KNC section of our website.

 KNC Application Review Process

 CFCG staff will perform due diligence on all KNC grant applications following the grant deadline.
 The College Hill Corridor Commission will review the applications and give their input to CFCG in an advisory capacity.
 The CFCG Grants Committee will take into account the input of the College Hill Corridor Commission Members and make the recommendations for the Knight Neighborhood Challenge grants.
 The proposed grants from CFCG’s grants committee will be presented to the CFCG full Board of Directors for final approval.
 The KNC grants will be announced within three months of the application deadline.

 Successful KNC Applications